SCRT-HQ/VaporShell/docs/glossary/Add-VSConfigConfigurationAggregatorOrganizationAggregationSource.md

----
-layout: glossary
-title: Add-VSConfigConfigurationAggregatorOrganizationAggregationSource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSConfigConfigurationAggregatorOrganizationAggregationSource

 ## SYNOPSIS
-Adds an AWS::Config::ConfigurationAggregator.OrganizationAggregationSource resource property to the template
+Adds an AWS::Config::ConfigurationAggregator.OrganizationAggregationSource resource property to the template.
+This object contains regions to set up the aggregator and an IAM role to retrieve organization details.

 ## SYNTAX